arkreen/DataReportApi/README.md

 * Obtained authorization from Arkreen Network
     * Provide client name and register to Arkreen Network.
-    * Arkreen Network generates token and clientId .
+    * Arkreen Network generates authorization and clientId .
 * Using the Arkreen JSON RPC API to report consume data to Arkreen Network periodically
     * Must report the consume data every 3 minutes and each report includes `energy` and `power` .
     * For more information of consume data, please refer to: [edr_reportConsumeData](./docs/edr_reportConsumeData.md)